-- Damage to University property or another person's property. - Theft or possession, sale, or distribution of stolen property. - Misuse or unauthorized use of University property, technological resources, or services, or another person's property. - Littering, graffiti, or vandalism. - Unauthorized entry into or use of University premises and/or personal property including but not limited to residences, facilities, bathrooms, keys, and ID cards.
+- Damage to College property or another person's property. - Theft or possession, sale, or distribution of stolen property. - Misuse or unauthorized use of College property or services, or another person's property. - Littering, graffiti, or vandalism. - Unauthorized entry into or use of College premises including personal property or residences; bathrooms, unauthorized possession or use of keys or ID cards.